julelang/manual/src/compiler/compiler-optimizations.md

 - Converts string concatenations with casted byte, rune, byte slices or rune slices to direct appendations.
 Avoids allocate to new string and then appending to destination, generates code to push into string buffer directly.
 - Avoids making new string allocation when appending string literals.

+---

+`--opt-internal-nosafe`\
+Enables special optimizatins for the `std::internal::nosafe` standard library package.

+- Inlining calls to the `stobs` function.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.